Holistic Foodie

 • I flattened them with a fork on the first batch (see below photo) and that made them too flat.
 I would suggest just rolling them in balls and then patting them a little in the palm of your hands.

-• Definitely add a good pinch of sea salt on top after they are done baking, it helps balance the flavour.
+• Definitely add a good pinch of sea salt (or flaky salt) on top after they are done baking, it helps balance the flavour.

 • Freeze the cookies once they are baked and cooled and make these into ice cream sandwiches.
 I used a store-bought dairy free coconut based ice cream.